10 Key Contact Center Metrics and KPIs to Improve Performance

 Top-performing call centers typically aim for 80–90% or higher to ensure customers are getting prompt, reliable support.

-This tells you how much time agents spend actively helping customers versus waiting for tasks.
+This tells you how much time call center agents spend actively helping customers versus waiting for tasks.
 High rates signal efficiency but be wary of burnout.

 Occupancy Rate shows how much of their logged-in time agents spend actively helping customers versus waiting for the next call or task.